Medically reviewed by Drugs.com. Last updated on Oct 21, 2022.

 Inflammation caused by lupus can affect many areas of your body, including your:

 - Brain and central nervous system.
-If your brain is affected by lupus, you may experience headaches, dizziness, behavior changes, hallucinations, and even strokes or seizures.
+If your brain is affected by lupus, you may experience headaches, dizziness, behavior changes, vision problems, and even strokes or seizures.
 Many people with lupus experience memory problems and may have difficulty expressing their thoughts.

 Other types of complications